telerik/kendo-vue/docs/getting-started/get-started-nuxt-3.md

     ] as GridColumnProps[];
     ```

-After completing all the steps above, your `App.vue` will look like this:
+After completing all the steps above, your `KendoGrid.vue` will look like this:

     ```js
     import { productsData } from '../appdata/products';
-    import { process, DataResult, State, SortDescriptor } from '@progress/kendo-data-query';
+    import { process, type DataResult, type State, type SortDescriptor } from '@progress/kendo-data-query';
-    import { Grid as grid } from '@progress/kendo-vue-grid';
+    import { Grid as grid, type GridColumnProps, type GridDataStateChangeEvent } from '@progress/kendo-vue-grid';

     <script>
     const products = productsData;